FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/apig_instance.md

 * `security_group_id` - (Required, String) Specifies the ID of the security group to which the APIG dedicated instance belongs to.

-* `available_zones` - (Required, List, ForceNew) Specifies an array of available zone names for the APIG dedicated instance.
+* `availability_zones` - (Required, List, ForceNew) Specifies an array of available zone names for the APIG dedicated instance.
 Changing this will create a new APIG dedicated instance resource.

 * `description` - (Optional, String) Specifies the description about the APIG dedicated instance.
 The description contain a maximum of 255 characters and the angle brackets (< and >) are not allowed.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID to which the dedicated instance belongs.
+  This parameter is required for enterprise users.
+Changing this will create a new resource.

 * `maintain_begin` - (Optional, String) Specifies a start time of the maintenance time window in the format 'xx:00:00'.
   The value of xx can be 02, 06, 10, 14, 18 or 22.